gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 ---
-title: High Performance Ruby Part 3: non-blocking IO and web application scalability
+title: "High Performance Ruby Part 3: non-blocking IO and web application scalability"
-description: Leveraging non-blocking IO to scale to thousands of simultaneous requests with evented web servers
+description: "Leveraging non-blocking IO to scale to thousands of simultaneous requests with evented web servers"
-tags: ruby,fibers,io
+tags: "ruby,fibers"
 ---

 This is part 3 of a series.
 [Part 1](/posts/2011-06-03-high-performance-rb-part1) was on fibers, enumerators and scalable XML parsing, and shows other benefits to fibers.